-- 1. Transfer Students the grade level placement and classification of a new student depends upon the evaluation of his/her academic record from his/her former school.
+- 1. Transfer Students the grade level placement and classification of a new student depends upon the evaluation of their academic record from their former school.
 For grade level assignment, see "Promotion and Class Assignments" on page 15. - 2.
-Transfer Student Grade Weighting for GPA and Class Rank - a) Students who transfer from schools without weighted courses but who received credit in courses that Avon Lake weights will receive weighted credit in those courses according to the scale used by Avon Lake High School. - b) Students who transfer into Avon Lake with weighted credit in courses not weighted by Avon Lake will not receive the weighted credit in compiling the GPA and rank. - c) Those students who have taken Honors or AP® courses at another school will have the notation made on their high school record and on their transcript.
+Transfer Students Grade weighting for GPA - a) Students who transfer from schools without weighted courses but who received credit in courses that Avon Lake weights will receive weighted credit in those courses according to the scale used by Avon Lake High School. - b) Students who transfer into Avon Lake with weighted credit in courses not weighted by Avon Lake High School will not receive the weighted credit in compiling the GPA. - c) Those students who have taken Honors or AP® courses at another school will have the notation made on their Avon Lake High School record on their transcript.